From words to vectors

 0.04980469 -0.00952148 0.22070312 -0.12597656]

-Now let’s talk about the vectors themselves.
+Now, let’s talk about the vectors themselves.
 They are not easy to interpret as they are a bunch of floating point numbers.
-These are the weights that the network learned when optimizing for language modelling.
+These are the weights that the network learned when optimising for language modelling.
 As the vectors are hard to interpret, we rely on a mathematical method to compute how similar two vectors are.
 Generally speaking, the recommended metric for measuring similarity between two high-dimensional vectors is cosine similarity .

-We can use sklearn learn to measure any pair of
+We can use sklearn learn to measure any pair of high-dimensional vectors:

 PYTHON